After School Programs

 Mission:

-The Dorchester FAMILY School Initiative (DFSI) provides academic, enrichment, and wellness services to our partner schools: the Emily A. Fifield, Oliver W. Holmes, and Joseph Lee Elementary Schools.
+The Dorchester FAMILY School Initiative (DFSI) provides academic, enrichment, and wellness services to our partner schools: the Oliver W. Holmes, Lee Academy, and Joseph Lee Elementary Schools.
 Other DFSI partners include DotWell, SCI, and FAMILY, Inc.

 Our mission is to remove barriers to learning; to improve children’s physical, social, and emotional wellness; and to connect students and families to their schools and community.